hujianjiang/NCB2021/README.md

 SummaryPlot.m plots the results from Rac.m and RhoA.m.

-PARac1Q61L.m processes and plots the optogenetic data from cells expressing PA-Rac1 (Q61L) constracts.
+PARac1Q61L.m processes and plots the optogenetic data from cells expressing PA-Rac1 (Q61L) constructs.

-PARac1T17N.m processes and plots the optogenetic data from cells expressing PA-Rac1 (T17N) constracts.
+PARac1T17N.m processes and plots the optogenetic data from cells expressing PA-Rac1 (T17N) constructs.